Dopamine agonist: Interactions

-Dopamine agonists interact with a number of drugs but there is little evidence that they interact with other Parkinson’s drugs.
-In most cases there is no reason not to co-administer Parkinson's drugs.
-Although there has been an indication that the use of dopamine agonists with L-DOPA can cause psychosis therefore it is recommended that either the use of dopamine agonists be discontinued or the dose of L-DOPA reduced.
+Dopamine agonists interact with a number of drugs but there is little evidence that they interact with other Parkinson's drugs.
+In most cases there is no reason not to co-administer Parkinson's drugs, but there have been indications that the concurrent use of dopamine agonists with L-DOPA can cause psychosis, and therefore in these cases it is recommended that either the dopamine agonist(s) be discontinued or the dose of L-DOPA reduced.
 Since ergot-dopamine agonist have antihypertensive qualities it is wise to monitor blood pressure when using dopamine agonists with antihypertensive drugs to ensure that the patient does not get hypotension.
 That includes the drug sildenafil which is commonly used to treat erectile dysfunction but also used for pulmonary hypertension.

 There is evidence that suggests that since ergot dopamine agonists are metabolized by CYP3A4 enzyme concentration rises with the use of CYP3A4 inhibitors.
-For example, in one study bromocriptine was given with a CYP3A4 inhibitor and the AUC (e.
-Area under the curve) increased 268%.
+For example, in one study bromocriptine was given with a CYP3A4 inhibitor and the AUC (area under the curve) increased 268%.
 Ropinirole is a non-ergot derived dopamine agonist and concomitant use with a CYP1A2 inhibitor can result in a higher concentration of ropinirole.
-When discontinuing the CYP1A2 inhibitor, if using both drugs, there is a change that a dose adjustment for ropinirole is needed.
+When discontinuing the CYP1A2 inhibitor, if using both drugs, there is a chance that a dose adjustment for ropinirole is needed.
 There is also evidence the dopamine agonists inhibit various CYP enzymes and therefore they may inhibit the metabolism of certain drugs.